 A Festive Atmosphere

-The Tahtib matches in Luxor take place in open areas near to Abu Haggag Mosque with large crowds cheering.
+The Tahtib matches in Luxor take place in open areas near the Abu Haggag Mosque with large crowds cheering.
 The event starts with a ceremonial introduction, during which the fighters are announced and take their places.
 When the music begins, the fighters display their skill, agility, and strategy rhythmically.
 The atmosphere is lively, with spectators clapping and singing along to the music.
+If you’re visiting during a major festival like the Moulid of Abu al-Haggag, you’re highly likely to witness an authentic performance.

 The Revival of Tahtib in Luxor